 Women’s Economic Agenda

-- Women make only 78 cents for every dollar earned by men, amounting to a yearly gap of $11,084 between full-time men and women.
-That $11,084 lost could purchase 89 more weeks of food or more than 3,000 additional gallons of gas or more than one year of rent for a woman’s family.
+- Fifty-two years after President John F. Kennedy signed the Equal Pay Act into law, women continue to earn less than men.
+Women make only 78 cents for every dollar earned by men, amounting to a yearly gap of $10,876 between full-time men and women.
+That $10,876 lost could purchase 86 more weeks of food or more than 3,200 additional gallons of gas or 12 more months of rent.

 - The minimum wage is a women’s issue; nearly two-thirds of minimum wage workers are women.
-Yet the minimum wage has not kept up with inflation over the last 45 years – with the minimum wage now, in inflation-adjusted terms, more than 30 percent lower than it was in 1968.
+Yet the minimum wage has not kept up with inflation over the last 47 years – with the minimum wage now, in inflation-adjusted terms, 24 percent lower than it was in 1968.

 - Paycheck Fairness

 - Invest in Job Training and Education Opportunities

 - Adequate Tools to Investigate Wage Discrimination

 - Workers in 145 countries around the world have earned paid sick days – but there is no policy to ensure earned paid sick days in the United States.
 As a result, 39 percent of private sector workers in this country do not have a single paid sick day.
 Even worse, more than 70 percent of low-wage workers in the private sector go without any paid sick days.
 Paid sick days enable workers to stay home if they are ill or if they have an ill child at home.